Tetra-Pak-APIs/TetraPak.AspNet/CAT.md

 ## Development proxy

-a.k.a.: "`DevProxy`", "`development sidecar`"
+Aliases: "`DevProxy`", "`development sidecar`"

 A tool, supported by the SDK [TetraPak.AspNet.Api][nuget-tetrapak-aspnet-api] Nuget package, that emulates the behavior of an [API sidecar](#sidecar) that protects the API, even when running the API project locally from your IDE ("*on the desktop*").

-The *development proxy* is a small piece of [middleware](#aspnet-middleware) that automatically gets injected when you specify other SDK Tetra Pak middlewares, such as `UseTetraPakApiAuthentication`, like in this example:
+The *development proxy* is a small piece of [middleware](#middleware-aspnet) that automatically gets injected when you specify other SDK Tetra Pak middlewares, such as `UseTetraPakApiAuthentication`, like in this example:

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)